GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/09.181-190/05.Cross-and-Crown/docs.md

 ---
+title: |
-title: 185.
-Cross and Crown
+    185. Cross and Crown - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 185.
+Cross and Crown.
+Must Jesus bear the cross alone, And all the world go free?
+No, there's a cross for ev'ry one, And there's a cross for me.
+    keywords:  |
-    keywords: Christ in Song, Cross and Crown, Must Jesus bear the cross alone,
+        Christ in Song, adventhymnals, advent hymnals, Cross and Crown, Must Jesus bear the cross alone.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 185. CROSS AND CROWN
+####  Christ in Song,

 ```txt
 1.